c2d7fa/untask/README.md

 - `property+$7` &mdash; Add 7 days (a week) to the property.
 - `property-$7` &mdash; Subtract 7 days (a week) from the property.

-## Dependencies
+## Building

-Untask requires Racket version 7.4 or later.
-It also requires `rlwrap` to be installed in order to run.

-### Ubuntu

-On Ubuntu, use the PPA `plt/racket` to get the latest version of Racket:
+Untask requires Racket 8.2.
+On Ubuntu use the PPA `plt/racket` to get the latest version of Racket:

     sudo apt-add-repository ppa:plt/racket
     sudo apt-get install racket

-You will also have to install `rlwrap`.
-This can be done with:

-    sudo apt-get install rlwrap

-### Arch Linux

-Install Racket and `rlwrap` with:

-    sudo pacman -S racket rlwrap

-### Windows

-Windows is not supported.

-### MacOS

-MacOS is not supported.

-## Building

-First, install the necessary dependencies (see above).

-Clone this repository into a directory named `untask` (the name matters for running tests).

-In the top-level directory, run:
+Then, use `raco` to build and install the application:

-    raco pkg install --auto
+    raco pkg install --user --auto --copy

-This will install any missing dependencies.
-Now you can run Untask with just:

-    racket main.rkt <ARGS>

-In order to install Untask in `/usr/local/bin/untask`, run:

-    make untask PREFIX=/usr/local
+The application will be installed in `~/.local/share/racket/8.2/bin/untask`.
+Add this directory to your `PATH` or create a symbolic link to make it available.